 Santa Barbara’s architecture is infused with a Spanish flair.
 With their red roofed tiles, some buildings could’ve been power beamed from Madrid.

 Santa Barbara has a sun-drenched and pristine sandy coastline.
-The most popular beaches are East Beach, West Beach, and the more remote Butterfly Beach.
-If you opt for the more sophisticated Butterfly Beach, you can stop in for a drink at the elegant Four Seasons Biltmore before you hit the beach.
+The most popular beaches are East Beach, West Beach, Arroyo Burro Beach, and the more remote Butterfly Beach in Montecito.

 In terms of the food and drink scene, you’ll be dazzled.
-Santa Barbara is full of wineries, where you can indulge in inexpensive tastings.
-The restaurants, both casual and refined, are myriad.
-For casual joints, try Natural Cafe, the Hamburger Habit, or Bettina.
-For innovative food, try The Lark, Bibi Ji, or Bouchon Sant Barbara.
+Santa Barbara is full of wineries, where you can indulge in inexpensive tastings, especially in the Funk Zone.

-Spend two nights here.
-San Diego is worth it.
+Spend two days in San Diego.
+It’s completely worth it.
 Here are some fabulous things to do during your visit:

-This doughty aircraft carrier was the largest ship in the world until 1955.
+This USS midway is a doughty aircraft carrier that was the largest ship in the world until 1955.
 It saw action many times before being decommissioned.
-In 1992, it was turned into a museum.
+In 1992, it was turned into the Midway Museum.